Bye-election

 What is the deadline for registering to vote?

 Under electoral law, applications to register to vote or amend the register must be received by your local authority 15 days before polling day (excluding Sundays, Good Friday and Public Holidays).
-This exact date will be set once the writ for the bye-elections is moved but you can register to vote or check your details at any time outside of an election period.
+Nonetheless, it is possible to register any time outside of an election period.

 The easiest and quickest way to register is online at www.checktheregister.ie